- play_arrow Switch Configuration

 Dynamic port configuration involves two steps:

-- Set up rules for dynamically assigning port profiles.
-Here's an example of a
+- Set up dynamic port configuration (DPC) rules for automatically assigning port

-rule that automatically assigns the port profile 'AP' to a Mist AP.
-As per this
+profile 'AP' to a Mist AP.
+As per this rule, when the port identifies a device

-rule, when the port identifies a device with a chassis ID that starts with
+with a chassis ID that starts with D4:20:B0 or D4:21:B1, it assigns the 'AP'

-D4:20:B0, it assigns the 'AP' profile to the connected device.
+profile to the connected device.

 For more information, see the Dynamic Port Configuration step in Configure Switches.

+Note: If you use multiple values in the If text starts with field in a DPC rule, separate them with commas and ensure that they all have the same length.
+If any value differs in length, you must create a separate rule for it.
 Specify the ports that you want to function as dynamic ports.
 You can do this by selecting the Enable Dynamic Configuration check box on the Port Config tab in the Select Switches section of the switch template.
 You can also do this at the switch level, from the Port Configuration section on the switch details page.

 We recommend that you create a restricted network profile that can be assigned to unknown devices when connected to the switch ports enabled with dynamic port configuration.
 In the above example, the port is enabled with dynamic port configuration and is assigned with a restricted VLAN.
 In this case, if the connected device doesn't match the dynamic profiling attributes, it will be placed into a restricted VLAN such as a non-routable VLAN or a guest VLAN.